Cockfighting: Peru

 According to the Encyclopedia of Latino Culture, Peru "has probably the longest historical tradition" with cockfighting, with the practice possibly dating back to the 16th century.
 Cockfighting is legal and regulated by the government in Peru.
 Most pits (coliseos) in the country are located in Lima.
 Cockfighting and bullfighting are exempt from Peru's animal protection laws.

 In October 2018, over 5,000 Peruvians signed a petition that called for a constitutional ban on "all cruel shows using animals" including cockfighting and bullfighting, which was accepted and taken into consideration by the Supreme Court of Peru.
 However, with only three of the five required judges agreeing with the petition, on 25 February 2020 the Court ruled that it could not declare the animal fighting practices unconstitutional, leaving the applicants with no further option of appeal.
 A week before the verdict, thousands of other people had marched through the streets of Lima in support of the animal fighting practices.

 Philippines

 There is no nationwide ban of cockfighting in the Philippines but since 1948, cockfighting is prohibited every Rizal Day on December 30 where violators can be fined or imprisoned due to the Republic Act No. 229.
 It further is supplemented by Presidential Decree No. 449 or the Anti-Cockfighting Law of 1974 which allows cockfights only on Sundays, certain holidays, and on certain other occasions, and only at licensed cockpits.

 On March 14, 2020, the Department of the Interior and Local Government (DILG) announced that cockfighting is temporarily banned in the Philippines due to the prohibition of mass gatherings amid the coronavirus pandemic and community quarantines across the Philippines.

 Davao City Mayor Sara Duterte banned cockfighting in Davao City since April 16, 2020, also due to the coronavirus pandemic.

+The Philippines has deep cultural roots connected to cockfighting that goes back to ancient times.
+It can be said that the Filipinos brought a major wave of cockfighting over to Hawaii when the Filipinos first arrived, even though it was widely condemned by locals of the area.

+The popularity of cockfighting in the Philippines has extended into the digital space, with the advent of online sabong or e-sabong.
+This virtual iteration allows enthusiasts to participate in and bet on cockfights via internet streaming.
+The surge in online cockfighting has been significantly facilitated by the integration of modern technologies, particularly through online casino platforms that host these events.
+The Philippines is the only country in the world that accepts online betting on cockfighting.
+There are reports of revenues being in the billions of dollars.
+Some politicians have sought to ban apps like GCash, arguing that they have played a crucial role by offering a convenient and secure method for placing bets and managing transactions online.